-The Fund will continue to be managed in accordance with the investment objectives and guidelines as set out in the governing documents of the Fund and in accordance with the provisions of the Fund's Constitution.
+The Fund will continue to be managed in accordance with the investment objectives and guidelines as set out in its PDS and in accordance with the provisions of its Constitution.

 The results of the Fund's operations will be affected by a number of factors, including the performance of investment markets in which the Fund invests.
 Investment performance is not guaranteed and future returns may differ from past returns.
 As investment conditions change over time, past returns should not be used to predict future returns.